TheFalseInformation/LENOVO-THINKCENTRE-EDGE72-EFI/README.md

 <br></br>

-# Instructions:
+# Note:
 ### EFI doesn't work when starting from this EFI installation.
-Only copy after installation to system.